JuliaIO/HDF5.jl/README.md

 - Tim Holy (maintainer)
 - Tom Short contributed code and ideas to the dictionary-like interface, and string->type conversion in the JLD module
 - Simon Kornblith fixed problems in the Matlab support
+- Blake Johnson made several improvements, such as support for iterating over attributes
 - Mike Nolta and Jameson Nash contributed code or suggestions for improving the handling of HDF5's constants
+- Several users have reported bugs and tested fixes: Jason Knight, Mark McCurry

 [Julia]: http://julialang.org "Julia"